The browser you are using is not supported. Please consider using a modern browser.

 Faye Matthews

 Faye Matthews J.D. is the Legal Policy Advisor for the National Wildlife Federation’s Mississippi River Delta Restoration Program and Gulf Restoration Program.
-As Legal Policy Advisor, Faye provides day-to-day advice and solutions to challenges faced by various ecosystems of the diverse and rich Gulf region and by communities that have been impacted by some of the Nation’s worst natural disasters.
+As Legal Policy Advisor, Faye provides day-to-day advice and solutions to challenges faced by various ecosystems of the rich Gulf region and by communities that have been impacted by some of the Nation’s worst natural disasters.
 Faye works with stakeholders, including policy makers, community leaders and commercial fishermen, to develop innovative climate policy to support resilience in our rapidly changing environment.

 Previously, Faye worked on Capitol Hill as Legislative Counsel on the U.S. Senate Committee on Energy and Natural Resources for Senator Maria Cantwell from Washington State and former Senator Mary Landrieu from Louisiana where she handled the Bureau of Land Management and oil and gas portfolios and supported on natural resources policy, including water, forestry and national park issues as well as energy efficiency initiatives for sustainability and resiliency.
 Faye worked Of Counsel at Waltzer, Wiygul and Garside Law Firm in Gretna, LA specializing in environmental law.